 Want to create a customer experience strategy of your own?

 If you want to make customer experience an important part of your brand or product, get in touch and we’ll talk you through it.
 In the meantime, follow us on Facebook, Twitter, and Pinterest to keep up with all things content and digital media.

-P.S. this post was written by 256 MD, Karen Hesse, and originally appeared in the Sunday Business Post.
+P.S. this post was written by 256 CEO, Karen Hesse, and originally appeared in the Sunday Business Post.